datastax/php-driver/ext/README.md

 ### Installing with pecl

-Currently, the PHP driver is not published to the official PECL repository.
+The PHP driver is not published to the official PECL repository yes.
 You can still install it using pecl by specifying the provided `package.xml` file path as the argument to `pecl install` command.

 [Install the 2.0 version of the C/C++ driver](http://datastax.github.io/cpp-driver/topics/building/)